The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 Address – Roma Nte., Cuauhtémoc, 06700 Mexico City, Mexico Google Map

-Right across the road from the Rosetta place, you can find this cute coffee place with ample seating and outlets which makes it a great place to work from your laptop.
+Right across the road from the Rosetta place, you can find this cute coffee place with ample seating and outlets, making it a great place to work on your laptop.

-They have a great variety of very healthy dishes but also pastries and more.
+They have a great variety of very healthy dishes, as well as pastries and more.
 It’s great for breakfast, lunch, or a snack.

 Opening hours – from 8 am to 8 pm every day.